ctlab/GADMA/docs/source/user_manual/output.rst

 * 'f' - final model of genetic algorithm.

 .. note::
-    'm' is added as many times as model is mutated.
+    'm' is added as many times as the model is mutated.

 **Example of the demographic model for two populations**: